Neural networks for taxon prediction

 Anopheles gambiae; a complex world

 🔗The major malaria mosquito Anopheles gambiae, is a species complex of at least seven recognised species, and at least four additional cryptic taxa.
-These different species have varying contributions to malaria transmission, with An gambiae s.s and An. coluzzii considered the most important vectors, followed by An. arabiensis.
-An. gambiae and coluzzii diverged from the rest of the complex approximately 2 million years ago.
+These taxa have varying contributions to malaria transmission, with An gambiae s.s and An. coluzzii considered the most important vectors, due to their anthropophilic nature, or in other words, their preference for human blood.
+It is estimated that the ancestor of An. gambiae and coluzzii diverged from the rest of the complex approximately 2 million years ago.

 Neural networks for taxon prediction

-🔗I've long been intrigued by the potential of machine learning to solve biological problems, however, most of this has been restricted to traditional machine learning methods, and not deep-learning.
-For our recent manuscript presenting a platform for targeted genomic surveillance of vectors, I had been trying out some machine learning methods, but with Large language models (LLMs) demonstrating remarkable capabilities in so many fields, I thought it was finally time to code up a neural network of my own.
+🔗I've long been intrigued by the potential of machine learning to solve biological problems.
+For our recent development of a platform for targeted genomic surveillance of vectors, we needed to be able to identify species within the gambiae complex.
+The amplicon panel itself, originally designed long before my entry into the field by collaborators at the Sanger institute, was built for discriminating between An. gambiae and An. coluzzii, but not necessarily other species.
+I had been trying out some traditional machine learning methods, but with Large language models (LLMs) demonstrating remarkable capabilities in so many fields, I thought it was finally time to code up a neural network of my own.

 Neural networks are computing systems inspired by the human brain's architecture.
 They consist of interconnected nodes ("neurons") organized in layers - an input layer that receives data, one or more hidden layers that process the information, and an output layer that produces the final result.
 Each connection between neurons has an associated weight, determining how much influence one neuron has on another.
 The network "learns" by adjusting these weights through a process called backpropagation, guided by a loss function that measures how far predictions deviate from known values.

-Using the TensorFlow and Keras libraries and free GPUs provided in Google Colab, I trained the network on ancestry informative markers within whole-genome sequence data from the Anopheles gambiae 1000 Genomes Project (Ag1000G).
+Using free GPUs provided in Google Colab, alongside the TensorFlow and Keras libraries, I trained the network on ancestry informative markers within whole-genome sequence data from the Anopheles gambiae 1000 Genomes Project (Ag1000G).
 The neural network performed exceptionally well, achieving 100% accuracy in classifying all five species in the complex with sufficient numbers of samples: An. gambiae, An. coluzzii, An. arabiensis, An. melas, and the recently described Bissau molecular form.
+You can find the notebook for deep learning taxon prediction here.

 Four SNPs to Rule Them All, and in the Darkness, Predict Taxa

-And back to my opening question - the right image depicts the Five Rivers of Punjab (Jhelum, Chenab, Ravi, Beas, and Sutlej, tributaries of the Indus), admittedly, not in their correct orientation.
-The word Punjab literally means 'land of the five (panj) waters (ab)' The similar topology between these two systems - one representing my scientific work, and the other my cultural heritage - serves as a personal reminder of the unexpected connections we can find in nature.
+And back to my opening question - the right image depicts the Five Rivers of Punjab; the Jhelum, Chenab, Ravi, Beas, and Sutlej, tributaries of the Indus (admittedly, not in their correct orientation).
+The word Punjab literally means 'land of the five (panj) waters (ab)' The similar topology between these two systems - one representing my scientific work, and the other an ancestral home - was an intriguing reminder of the unexpected connections we can find in nature.

 More Posts